qnkhuat/tstream/README.md

 - Run it `./server`

 Optional configurations:
-- `-host localhost:3000`: Address to server tserver.
+- `-addr localhost:3000`: Address to server tserver.
 Default is `localhost:3000`
 - `-db .db`: path to BoltDB file.
 This DB is used to store data like: finished streaming.
 Default is `$(pwd)/.db`

 Test the server with `curl http://localhost:3000/api/health`.
 It should return the current time